This escaped convict that's on the loose somewhere out there.

 Yeah, I know.

-Uh and it's it's a its purpose is to take things out of context here and misreport and cast aspersions.
+And its purpose is to take things out of context here and misreport and cast aspersions.

-The drive by media chooses a website to find out what I said, but it's not mine.
+The Drive-By Media chooses a website to find out what I said, but it's not mine.

 I know it defies the beginning.